cincanproject/cincan-command/docs/installation.rst

 Ready to Rock
 """""""""""""

-Once we have successfully installed the required packages, we can start the usage!
+Once we have successfully installed all the required packages, we can start the usage!

 .. code-block:: shell